Twiinlab/codemotion2017/tensor-web/README.md

 * `npm run web:build`           to build the web application.
 * `npm run ethereum:deploy`     to deploy etherium virtual machine (EVM).
 * `npm run app`                 to deploy the API and web site.
+* `ng serve --env=prod`         to run locally website but point to deployed service

 Navigate to [`http://localhost:3000/`](http://localhost:3000/).The app will popup in your browser.